benkissi/error-toaster/packages/error-toaster/README.md

 meteor add benkissi:error-toaster

 ## Usage
-First you have to add package helper in your application layout like this:
+First you have to add package template in your application layout using the inclusion tag {{> meteorErrors}}.
+Example:
 ```
 <template name="layout">
     <div class="yield">